rust-lang/reference/src/statements.md

 type annotation is given, the compiler will infer the type, or signal an error if insufficient type information is available for definite inference.
-Any variables introduced by a variable declaration are visible from the point of declaration until the end of the enclosing block scope.
+Any variables introduced by a variable declaration are visible from the point of declaration until the end of the enclosing block scope, except when they are shadowed by another variable declaration.

 ## Expression statements